Roly67/easy-weightloss-tips/_posts/2018-08-20-meal-ideas-for-mediterranean-diet.md

     width: 116
 ---

-## Recipes and Healthy Meal Ideas for Mediterranean Diet
 These meal ideas for Mediterranean diet will help you get started on the most popular diet around today!

 This diet, which is really more of a "lifestyle" than a weight loss system, combines different cuisines from areas such as __southern Italy, Spain, Morocco, Tunisia, Greece, and southern France__.